Microcosmic Orbit Breathing

 Microcosmic Orbit Flow:

 Inhalation: Guide the jing (essence) upwards along the Governor vessel, which runs from the base of the spine up the back to the crown of the head and over the scalp to the mouth.
+Using the hands to trace the path up the spine helps reinforce the flow.

 Key Points and Gates: